The L'vov-Kaplansky Conjecture for Polynomials of Degree Three: Introduction

 In \cite{Me}, Mesyan proved that the image of a multilinear polynomial of degree $m=3$ in $M_n(K)$ contains all traceless matrices for every $n \in \N$.
 The result was later extended to $m=4$ (for $n \geq 3$) by Buzinski and Winstanley \cite{BW}; an error in their paper was corrected in \cite{FMS}.

-Several authors considered the conjecture for other algebras $A$ than $M_n(K)$.
+Several authors considered the conjecture for algebras $A$ other than $M_n(K)$.
 In \cite{Ma}, Malev proved the L'vov-Kaplansky conjecture for the algebra of quaternions $A = \HH$.
 Fagundes proved it for the algebra of strictly upper triangular matrices $A = UT^{(0)}_n$ \cite{Fa}, while Gargate and de Mello proved it for the algebra of upper triangular matrices $A = UT_n$ \cite{GM}.
 The author proved the conjecture for any algebra $A$ with a surjective inner derivation \cite{Vi}, e.g., the algebra of endomorphisms of an infinite dimensional vector space $A = {\rm End}(V)$, and the $n$-th Weyl algebra $A = A_n$ for every $n \in \N$.
-For more related problems and partial results on the L'vov-Kaplansky conjecture, we refer the reader to the survey \cite{RYMKB}.
+In \cite{Sp}, {\v S}penko determined the images of multilienar Lie polynomials of degree at most $4$.
+Chuang classified the images of (not necessarily multilinear) noncommutative polynomials in finite matrix rings \cite{Ch}.
+Bre{\v s}ar and {\v S}emrl considered the Waring type problem for matrix algebras \cite{BS,BS2}; see also \cite{BV}.
+For more related problems and further references on the L'vov-Kaplansky conjecture, we refer the reader to the survey \cite{RYMKB}.

 Our main motivation is the result by Dykema and Klep \cite{DK} which states that for every complex multilinear polynomial $f$ of degree three, the image of $f$ in $M_n(\C)$ is a vector space if either $n$ is even or $n < 17$.
 The case where $n$ is odd was thus left open, except for small $n$.
 The authors mentioned that their result in fact holds for every algebraically closed field of characteristic zero.
-This is due to the Lefschetz principle (proved by Tarski), which states that a first-order logic statement in the field of complex numbers is true if and only if the same statement is true in any algebraically closed field of either characteristic $0$ or large enough characteristic.
+This is due to the Lefschetz principle (proved by Tarski), which states that for a first-order statement (in the language of rings) there is an $N$, depending on the sentence, such that the sentence is true in the field of complex numbers if and only if the same sentence is true in any algebraically closed field of either characteristic $0$ or characteristic larger than $N$.
 We will extend the result of Dykema and Klep to every $n \in \N$, i.e., we will prove the L'vov-Kaplansky conjecture for multilinear polynomials of degree three.

 \begin{mainthm} Let $K$ be an algebraically closed field of characteristic $0$.
 If $f \in K \langle x, y,z \rangle$ is a multilinear polynomial of degree three, then the image of $f$ in $M_n(K)$ is a vector space for every $n \in \N$. \end{mainthm}